LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Identify, explain, and apply functions as first-order objects JavaScript code
 - Identify, explain, and apply callbacks in JavaScript code
 - Identify, explain, and apply promises in JavaScript code
+- Identify, explain, and apply recursive functions in JavaScript code
+- Write a program that reads and writes to a file

 #### Level 2 [ECMAScript 2015 Basics]
 - Identify, explain, and apply let statements in JavaScript code